magnetikonline/make-lowercase-rename/README.md

 # Make lowercase rename
-A quick, dirty and *hacky* PHP script (with a terrible project name).
+Quick, dirty and *hacky* PHP script (with a terrible project name).

 Given a source directory, spits out to the console a bash script to recursively rename uppercase filenames to lowercased versions - basically a bunch of `mv "sourcefile" "sourcefilelowercase"` commands.
-It **will not** modify directories, only the files within.
+It **will not** modify directories, only files within.

 Something I needed to lowercase around 30,000 digital camera images on a NAS drive which has a rather limited toolchain (BusyBox).